matang28/java-interview/README.md

 * Religion list
 * Gender

-We will filter the user's database according to the users suggestion and to make a "good" suggestion we will apply the following rules:
+We will filter the user's database according to the users suggestion and, to make a "good" suggestion we will apply the following rules:
 * The requester should not get users that blocked him.
 * The requester should not get users that he blocked.
 * Users that have a Message/Like relationship with the requester should be at the end of the result.